Nana (entertainer): 2014–present: Acting career and change of label

-After the completion of Oh My Ladylord, it was announced on May 28 of 2021 that Nana was cast in Netflix upcoming series Glitch as "Heo Bora" alongside actress Jeon Yeo-been.
+After the completion of Oh My Ladylord, it was announced on May 28, 2021, that Nana was cast in Netflix's upcoming series Glitch as "Heo Bora" alongside actress Jeon Yeo-been.

-On December 8, 2021, Nana renewed her contract with Pledis Entertainment for the second time.
+On December 8, 2021, Nana renewed her contract with Pledis Entertainment for the third time.
+In September 2024, Nana left Pledis Entertainment after 15 years, and signed with new agency Sublime.